ananyaprasad-07/Darkmode/README.md

-# Darkmode
+# dark-mode-chrome-extension
-It is a chrome extension for enabling dark mode
+A lightweight chrome extension that applies a custom dark theme to any website